philmon4/linuxretrobasic/README.md

 RetroStyle STM32
 ==========
-My primary goal is to transform robinhedwards' great work into a standalone STM32 micro, "RetroStyle STM32".
+My primary goal is to transform robin edwards' great work into a standalone STM32 micro, "RetroStyle STM32".
 I've always wanted to recreate something that gave the 'instant' power up response like the 80's micros.

 Current state
 =============
 make.sh script compiles code under 64bit Ubuntu.
 *  Terminal display:
-Has basic cursor movement and delete functionality for line editor entry.
-Also clear screen and cursor position updating.
+Integrated an MIT licensed readline function***1** for line editor.
+Also clear screen and cursor positioning using vt100 escapes.
 Terminal IO tested using in gnome terminal.
 This should work using a serial terminal like screen too.
 So it could be ported to other platforms at this point.
 * Interpreter: